 July – August: The most popular months.
 Warm weather and long days make this a top time for visiting.
 Book your tickets in advance.

 September – early October: As the crowds start to wane, this is a beautiful time of year.
-There are large stands of aspen trees around the lake which turn golden this time of year.
+Large stands of aspen trees around the lake turn golden at this time of year.

 Morning and evening cruises tend to be calmer and more peaceful, often offering the best light for photography.

-Lake Minnewanka is a large and beautiful recreation area in Banff National Park.
-Before or after your cruise, there’s plenty more to do at Lake Minnewanka:
+Lake Minnewanka is a beautiful recreation area in Banff National Park, with plenty to do before or after your cruise:

 Walk the Lake Minnewanka Lakeshore Trail: A beautiful, relatively flat hike that hugs the shoreline.
 You can go as far as you’d like before turning back.